slyeargin/votetracker/USER_STORIES.md

 * Builds on the individual legislator's profile
 * Constituent navigates through the menu and enters a legislator's name to view his/her details
 * Displays the legislator in question
-* Prompts to select the timeframe (all time or specific session)
 * Lists bills (number, name, yea/nay/pnv, pass/fail, date)

 ## Constituent views an individual legislator's sponsored-bill success rate